threadsmind/pcm-sfx/README.md

 **Note** At the moment, invalid formula input can result in a crash when using this app in Firefox.

-### Rendering, Playing, and Downloading
+### Playing & Downloading

-Once you have configured your adsr envelope and your pcm formula, you will want to BUILD your sound.
-This renders your sound to a playable and downloadable WAVE file.

-After rendering your sound you can hit the play arrow to listen to a preview!
+When using the controls to configure the ADSR envelope and PCM formula, your sound will automatically re-render.
+Simply press the "Play" button to preview your changes.

-If everything sounds good you can then hit the download arrow to save a local copy as a WAVE file to your device.
+If everything sounds good, you can press the "Download" button to save a copy of the sound as a ".wav" file to your device.

 &nbsp;